 Training Information

-As per the DfE's statutory guidance Keeping children safe in education, the designated and deputy designated safeguarding leads (DSLs and DDSLs) should undergo training to provide them with the knowledge and skills required to carry out the role and this training should be updated at least every two years.
+As per the DfE's statutory guidance Keeping Children Safe in Education, the designated and deputy designated safeguarding leads (DSLs and DDSLs) should undergo training to provide them with the knowledge and skills required to carry out the role and this training should be updated at least every two years.

 In Spring Term 2026 -

-The following training courses are available for DSLs and DDSLs in schools and educational settings in Southwark:
+The following refrrsher training courses are available for DSLs and DDSLs in schools and educational settings in Southwark, to comply with the 2-year update requirement.
+These sessions are delivered by John Guest and Catherine Rushforth with input from the Safeguarding in Schools team.

-- One-day refresher courses: £75 for LA maintained schools; £100 for non-maintained schools
+£75 for LA maintained schools; £100 for non-maintained schools

 From Summer Term 2026 -